larry-oates/doomfire-wallpaper/README.md

-# DOOM-style fire wallpaper for Hyprpaper
+-- DOOM-style fire wallpaper for Linux --

 Want to use a [fire from DOOM](https://fabiensanglard.net/doom_fire_psx/) as a dynamic wallpaper in Arch linux?

 This project generates an animated fire effect in real-time and displays it in a GTK4 window.
-Setting this as your wallpaper depends on your compositor, currently there is only a guide for Hyprland using Hyprwinwrap
-*if you want it for another please raise an issue!
-[XWinWrap](https://github.com/mmhobi7/xwinwrap) could potentially work for a X11 setup*
+It can be used as a wallpaper on various Linux desktop environments, including KDE Plasma, GNOME, and wlroots-based compositors like Hyprland and Sway.

 ---